 30- Charge

-A formal accusation made
+A formal accusation in a criminal prosecution.

 Tips to Learn Legal Terms